vigneshm90/Student-BankAccountDetails/README.md

 MOdify the variables as per the requirement.

 # Variables used in this API collections
-_userName   - Username to access the API
+$userName   - Username to access the API
-_password   - Password to access the API
+$password   - Password to access the API
 _domainName - Domain name of the Student
 _campusId  -  Campus associated with the bank account _bankAccountId  - Bank account associatied with campus